Jim Clancey MBACP (Accred)

 I offer a warm and open space for you to explore what you need to.
 Whatever we discuss between us is confidential as outlined in the BACP Ethical framework for good practice.
 Further information about this can be found on the BACP website and will also be covered as part of our contracting process.

 My overall approach to therapy is Humanistic and most integral to my work with clients is Gestalt Therapy.
-However I am an integrative therapist, and often use elements and skills from a range of approaches such as Transactional Analysis, Person Centred, Existential Therapy and CBT.
+However I am an integrative therapist, and often use elements and skills from a range of approaches such as Transactional Analysis, Person Centred and Humanistic approaches.
 My whole approach is supported by Psychodynamic Theories of childhood, in particular Attachment Theory and Object Relations.

 Training, qualifications & experience